keeyeong/tech-assignment-stocks/README.md

 # Tech Assignment Stocks

-This is a Spring Boot project with Gradle as the build tool.
+This is a Spring Boot application with Gradle as the build tool.
 To start the service in the 'dev' profile (meant to indicate dev environment), use the bootRun task:

 `./gradlew bootRun -Dspring.profiles.active=dev`